Behaviour & Emotions Health & Well-being

 The thinking part: "Oh, we have school today.
 Cool.
 Let’s do it."

-The fight or flight part (the amygdala): "Yeah, no. That’s not going to happen.
+The fight-or-flight part (the amygdala): "Yeah, no. That’s not going to happen.
 You’re going to be away from home and you don’t really know what’s happening today.
 It could be dangerous, so ‘Thinking Part’, you need to sit out while I check it out."

 Thinking part:"Dude.
 It’s school.
 There’s not going to be anything dangerous.
 Maybe new or unfamiliar, but not dangerous.
 You need to calm down, okay?
 Chill."